Rethinking public space.

 , and Coagula

 .
-He teaches in Berlin and in the graduate fine art program at ArtCenter College of Design in Pasadena, California.
+He taught in Berlin and in the graduate fine art program at ArtCenter College of Design in Pasadena, California.